 How to Choose the Correct Size Urn: The 1 to 1 Rule of Thumb

-Some people choose to place keepsakes of their loved one in the urn along with the ashes.
+Some people choose to place keepsakes of their loved ones in the urn along with the ashes.
 You’ll need to account for the space that any keepsakes will require.

 Urns are available to hold the ashes of 2 adults.
 Typically, this is a choice that couples may make.
 You need to consider the body weight of both individuals when calculating the size you’ll need.

-With the wide variety of urns available today you are sure to find the perfect way to honor the deceased.
+With the wide variety of urns available today, you will surely find the perfect way to honor the deceased.
 The important thing is to take your time and investigate all your options.
 If you are having difficulty making a decision, call on a friend or family member to help you think through your options.
-With a little patience and research you are sure to select an urn for cremated remains that is a perfect memorial to your loved one.
+With a little patience and research, you are sure to select an urn for cremated remains that is a perfect memorial to your loved one.